comparison

 Three questions usually settle the decision.

 First, is your studio a one-to-five-instructor brick-and-mortar operation?
 If yes, Junocal fits structurally.
-For studios running three-plus locations with full franchise needs (single membership across sites, central scheduling, franchise-level reporting), get in touch at hello@junocal.com to discuss the chain-architecture roadmap and current fit.
+Multi-location operators are covered too — Studio handles up to five locations and Growth up to ten, with location-aware memberships across sites and central scheduling included.
+For operators scaling beyond ten locations with full franchise needs, get in touch at hello@junocal.com to discuss fit.

 Second, is the Mindbody marketplace driving meaningful new-client discovery for your studio, or is it taking commission on clients who would have booked direct anyway?
 UK studios tend toward the latter.
 If marketplace discovery is genuinely material, the commission is the price of that discovery and the trade-off is one to weigh consciously.
 If marketplace discovery is incidental, the commission is pure cost and Junocal recovers it directly.